pantheon-systems/documentation/source/content/guides/environment-configuration/02-read-environment-config.md

 ---
+title: Environment Configuration
-title: Reading Pantheon Environment Configuration
+subtitle: Reading Pantheon Environment Configuration
 description: Learn about the separation of configuration and code for your Drupal or WordPress site within the Pantheon's runtime container environment.
 categories: [platform]
 tags: [code, database, files, redis]
+contributors: [whitneymeredith]
+layout: guide
+showtoc: true
+permalink: docs/guides/environment-configuration/read-environment-config
+anchorid: read-environment-config
 ---

-Pantheon promotes the separation of configuration and code, especially where security is a concern.
 You should never copy/paste credentials from your Dashboard into any of your site's code.

 Database credentials, [Object Cache](/object-cache)(Redis) authentication, and other configuration data is provided as part of the runtime container environment.
 It is present in PHP's `$_ENV` superglobal.